-Pressure sores (pressure ulcers or bedsores) happen when pressure on your skin cuts off your blood supply.
+Pressure injuries (pressure ulcers, pressure sores, or bedsores) happen when pressure on your skin cuts off your blood supply.
 This usually happens in areas where your bones are closer to the surface (bony prominences).
 This makes your skin and the tissue below your skin break down.
-Pressure sores often happen if you lie or sit in one position for too long.
+Pressure injuries often happen if you lie or sit in one position for too long.
 They can be painful and heal slowly.
-But you can do many things to help stop pressure sores.
+But you can do many things to help stop pressure injuries.

 Who’s at risk

-Anyone who can’t move around on their own is at risk for pressure sores.
+Anyone who can’t move around on their own is at risk for pressure injuries.
 The biggest risk factors are:

 Staying in a bed or wheelchair

 Not being able to change positions without help from someone else

 Skin irritation from loss of bladder or bowel control

 Your role is to prevent pressure injuries from forming.
 That means you need to:

 Support your body by using cushions or pillows.

 Don't rub or slide.